Asdiel85/Book-Catalog-Angular/README.md

  Your Drive:\Book-Catalog-Angular\Book-Catalog\src> npm install Your Drive:\Book-Catalog-Angular\Book-Catalog\src> npm start

+ ### To run the tests, navigate to the following directory:
+ Your Drive:\Book-Catalog-Angular\Book-Catalog> npm test

 ## User Interface Overview

 Non logged in users can see all books and their details.